jacobcancode/LitConnect/index.md

 ---
 layout: post
-title: Welcome to LitConnect—Where Ideas Meet and Books Come Alive
+title: LitConnect
 search_exclude: true
-description: A social connectivity website made to foster engagement between readers.
-Click on top headers to view our main pages, or click on these links!
+description: Welcome to LitConnect, a social connectivity website made to foster engagement between readers.
+Click on top headers to view our main pages, or click view the intro menu to customize your experience!
 hide: true
 menu: nav/home.html
 ---